 Jupyter Notebooks run in containerized environments on the cluster.
 We can easily manage dependencies using images and virtual environments.
 The HTTP requests are passed through the master proxy from and to the container.

-Jupyter Notebooks are automatically terminated if they are idle for a configurable duration to release resources.
+Jupyter Notebooks can be automatically terminated if they are idle for a configurable duration to release resources.
 A notebook instance is considered to be idle if it is not receiving any HTTP traffic and it is not otherwise active (as defined by the

 After a Notebook is terminated, it is not possible to restore the files that are not stored in the persistent directories.
 You need to ensure that the cluster is configured to mount persistent directories into the container and save files in the persistent directories in the container.
 See Save and Restore Notebook State for more information.